 Honors students can study, do research, relax, and converse with visiting scholars in the Ockenga Honors Lodge, named for 1926 Taylor graduate Harold John Ockenga.

-If you are intellectually curious and desire to think deeply on critical questions, you belong in the Honors Guild.
+If you are intellectually curious and desire to think deeply on critical questions, we would love for you to apply for the Honors Guild.

 Applying is easy: